 – Kristen S. (MSW, Behavioral Specialist)

-Imani from cooking“My experience at Camp Sequoia was definitely not what I expected, and that’s why it has influenced my life in ways that I can’t even begin to explain.
+“My experience at Camp Sequoia was definitely not what I expected, and that’s why it has influenced my life in ways that I can’t even begin to explain.
 I have gained so much by working at camp and in turn have had the opportunity to change the lives of kids for the better.
 It was difficult, but you don’t have time to think about yourself.
 But rather you spend all your time concentrating on how you can help the kids.
 I have no regrets being here because my passion for helping kids grew stronger.”

 “I would have to say Camp Sequoia has been a huge impact on my life.
 Working at camp really gave such great life experience.
 The campers always seem to surprise me and the staff really become like a family.”

-– Kent, STEM
+– Kent K., STEM Director

 “Working at Camp Sequoia is an experience like no other experience.
 It is hard to put into words how much it can change your life, even though, it is a short six weeks.
 The work you do with the campers is not always the easiest, but every day is worth it.
 Personally, I went to sleep each night, after the campers did, and looked forward to waking them back up in the morning.
 You knew that each day was a new day, and anything could happen on any given day, but your actions and attitude are what dictated how the day would go.
 Working at Camp Sequoia is truly something special, as you know that you every minute you are there you are making an impact in the campers’ lives, and honestly, they make an impact in your life.
 Working at Camp Sequoia has hands-down been the greatest most invaluable experience of my life.”

-– Sammy, Lifeguard
+– Sammy L., Lifeguard

+“The boys make the camp.
+Plain and simple.
+They are the driving force behind all that happens.
+Yes, we as staff are here for them.
+However, these boys do more for us than you may imagine.
+Their trials and struggles, their joys and accomplishments fuel each and every staff member.
 As staff, we rally towards one another.
 We are one another’s strength.
 We provide an ear, a hand, or a shoulder as needed.
 This camaraderie is strengthened every time we respond to help our team, or share a success of one of our campers.
 I relied upon my peers on a daily basis.
 Not once did they let me down.

 Come along for the ride.
 You will work hard.
 You will get tired.
 You will have moments of frustration.
 You will question if you should be here.
 In the end, the experience is unique.
 It is my belief you cannot leave at the end of the summer and not be a better person, or not feel as if you made a difference.”

-– Frank, Division Head (Teacher)
+– Frank C., Inters Division Head (Teacher)